nelson123-lab/Gender_based_cleaning_algorithm/README.md

 <div align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/6ab531cc304eaa80d52a02556cf2a75abd2b9845/Data/Cleaned_data_all_gender.png" width="900"/></div>

-All images except the ones with human faces are removed
+The only photographs left are those with human faces.

 <div align="center"><img src="https://github.com/nelson123-lab/Gender_based_cleaning_algorithm/blob/6ab531cc304eaa80d52a02556cf2a75abd2b9845/Data/Time_taken%20and_count.png" width="900"/></div>

 Progress bar is shown for understanding the cleaning status.
 Total execution time will be printed out at the end along with the text "All is done".

-## 2. To count the no of images with human faces.
+## 2. To determine how many photos contain human faces.

-The same directory above is used here.
-To find out the count of images with human faces we need to add a variable count and make some necessary changes.
+This uses the same directory as above.
+We must add a variable count and make the appropriate adjustments in order to determine the number of photos that contain human faces.

 ```python
 from deepface import DeepFace